 Ottolenghi’s original recipe in Plenty calls for barley instead of quinoa, sherry vinegar instead of balsamic, and the addition of dill.
 It was good, but I like my way better.

 By the way, if you haven’t picked up a copy of Ottolenghi’s book, I highly recommend doing so.
 It is a stunning vegetarian cookbook, full of unconventional recipes that feature a mélange of Middle Eastern and European flavors thanks to Ottolenghi’s upbringing by European parents in Israel.
 The food photography is good enough to justify the purchase in itself.
 As cookbooks by professional chefs tend to be, the ingredient lists can be a bit long, and the instructions exacting, but it is a cookbook I’m glad to have in my collection.

 - 1 cup black or red quinoa, rinsed well in a mesh colander

-- 6 stalks of leafy organic celery, leaves picked and reserved, cut into a small dice
+- 6 stalks of leafy organic celery, leaves picked and reserved

 - 3 tablespoons balsamic vinegar